-The rate methodology has not been changed; however, rates were rebased in 2018 as a part of the waiver renewal using updated wages, direct and indirect care time for each position, the price per square footage information, and updated administrative and capital equipment costs.
+The rate methodology has not been changed; however, rates were rebased in 2018 as a part of the waiver renewal using updated wages, direct and indirect care time for each position, price per square footage information, and updated administrative and capital equipment costs.
 Also, the methodology is now documented and calculations were performed primarily by the Dept instead of an independent contractor (Navigant).

 The rates for Group Residential Services and Supports - Levels 1 and 2 were reviewed following the 2017 Medicaid Provider Rate Review Analysis Report, which found that they varied between 36.70% and 184.58% of their relevant benchmark comparisons.
-The Department recommended increasing rates for waiver services as identified through the ongoing rate-setting process, with special attention to services that were identified by stakeholders through the rate review process and those that have the biggest gaps, or budget neutrality factor, between current rates and appropriate rates developed through the Department's rate-setting methodology.
-Additionally, upon implementation of Peer Mentorship in the waiver, the Department developed a documented rate methodology for Peer Mentorship and the budget neutrality factor, for these services in the HCBS waivers.
+The Department recommended increasing rates for waiver services as identified through the ongoing rate setting process, with special attention to services that were identified by stakeholders through the rate review process and those that have the biggest gaps, or budget neutrality factor, between current rates and appropriate rates developed through the Department's rate setting methodology.
+Additionally, upon implementation of Peer Mentorship in the waiver, the Department developed a documented rate methodology for Peer Mentorship and the budget neutrality factor was found to be more substantial than expected.
+The Department is closing the gap, or reducing the budget neutrality factor, for these services in the HCBS waivers.